Greensboro College: Academics

+Additionally, the college offers five Master of Arts degrees, four in education and one in theology, ethics, and culture.

 Honors program and academic honor societies

 The George Center for Honors Studies welcomes accepted students whose high school GPA is at least 3.65 and whose SAT score is at least 1240 or ACT Composite score is at least 26.
 They are interviewed prior to being determined for suitability for the program.
-Honors students are privy to certain courses that are team-taught by two professors and must complete a thesis to graduate.
+Honors students must complete a thesis to graduate.
 The student committee of the program also organizes extracurricular activities and outings for Honors students.
 The Honors Program is housed in the Honors House, just north of the Cowan Humanities Building.

 Greensboro College also has local chapters of the following national honor societies: